Boreas618/Notes/operating-systems/kernels-and-processes.md

 The current user-level instruction is based on a combination of the code segment(`cs` register plus the instruction pointer `eip`)

+> 1. **Code Segment (CS)**: This segment contains the actual executable code of the program.
+> 2. **Data Segment (DS)**: This segment contains static data such as global variables.
+> 3. **Stack Segment (SS)**: This segment contains the program's execution stack, which includes local variables and function call information.
+> 4. **Extra Segment (ES)**: This segment is generally used for extra data and is sometimes used by certain instructions that need to access data in a different segment.
+> 5. **FS, GS**: Additional segments that can be used for various purposes depending on the specific needs of a program.

 The current stack position is based on the stack segment `ss` and the stack pointer within the stack segment `esp`.

 1. Save three key values.
 The hardware **internally** saves the value of the stack pointer (the x86 `esp` and `ss` registers), the execution ﬂags (the x86 `eflags` register), and the instruction pointer (the x86 `eip` and `cs` registers).
-2. Switch onto the kernel exception stack.
-The hardware then switches the stack pointer to the base of the kernel exception stack, speciﬁed in a special hardware register.
+2. Switch onto the interrupt handler stack.
+The hardware then switches the stack pointer to the base of the kernel handler stack.
+The hardware switches to a new stack if the Interrupt Stack Table (IST) feature is used.
+The new stack's address is found in the IST, which is a part of the Task State Segment (TSS).
 3. Push the three key values onto the new stack.
 The hardware then stores the internally saved values onto the stack.
 4. Optionally save error code.
 Certain types of exceptions such as page faults **generate an error code** to provide more information about the event; for these exceptions, the hardware pushes this code as the last item on the stack.
 For other types of events, the software interrupt handler typically pushes a dummy value onto the stack so that the stack format is identical in both cases.
 5. Invoke the interrupt handler.
 Finally, the hardware changes the program counter to the address of the interrupt handler procedure, speciﬁed via a special register in the processor that is accessible only to the kernel.
 This register contains a pointer to an array of exception handler addresses in memory.
 The type of interrupt is mapped to an index in this array, and the program counter is set to the value at this index.

 In the interrupt handler process, `pushad` pushes the rest of the registers, **including the current stack pointer**, onto the stack. x86 `pushad` pushes the contents of all general purpose registers onto the stack.

-At this point the kernel’s exception stack holds
+At this point the kernel’s interrupt handler stack holds

 1. the stack pointer, execution ﬂags, and program counter saved by the hardware
 2. an error code or dummy value
 3. a copy of all of the general registers (including the stack pointer but not the instruction pointer or eﬂags register)

-To prevent an inﬁnite loop, the exception handler modiﬁes the program counter stored at the base on the stack to point to the instruction immediately after the one causing the mode switch.
+To prevent an inﬁnite loop, the handler modiﬁes the program counter stored at the base on the stack to point to the instruction immediately after the one causing the mode switch.

-The program counter for the instruction after the trap is saved on the kernel’s interrupt stack.

 ### System calls